How to Apply for a Certificate of Registration

 Canadian citizens: submit a photocopy of a Birth Certificate, Canadian Passport, or Citizenship Identification Card with your application form.

 Permanent Resident Status (or those authorized to practise optometry under the Immigration and Refugee and Protection Act): submit a photocopy of your Permanent Resident Status or notarized authorization with your application form.
 This document must be valid (i.e., not expired) for your Certificate of Registration to be issued and activated.

 If you have ever been licensed or registered to practise optometry or any other regulated health profession outside Ontario, arrange for the licensing body where you practised to complete a Certificate of Standing outlining your current status in that jurisdiction.
 A Certificate of Standing must be dated no more than six months before your Certificate of Registration is issued.

 The College administers the Jurisprudence exam six times a year.
 You must complete the mandatory online Jurisprudence seminar prior to writing the exam.
 Access the exam study materials and FAQ.

-Once you’ve submitted your registration forms and required documents, the College will confirm when you are eligible to write the Jurisprudence exam and notifty you of upcoming exam dates.
+Once you’ve submitted your registration forms and required documents, the College will confirm when you are eligible to write the Jurisprudence exam and notify you of upcoming exam dates.

 While an application for registration is open for a maximum of 24 months, the Ontario Optometric Jurisprudence Examination must be successfully completed within 12 months of the College receiving your application.

-Once your paperwork has been reviewed and you have written the Jurisprudence exam, the College will contact you about submitting your membership fee and required administrative forms.
+Once your application supporting documents have been reviewed and you have written the Jurisprudence exam, the College will contact you about submitting your membership fee and required administrative forms.